Setting up a Docker automation stack

 - WEBUI_PORT=8123

-- TORRENTING_PORT= # Set this to your forwarded port, or delete it and use VPN_PORT_FORWARDING_UP_COMMAND
+# Set this to your forwarded port, or delete it and use VPN_PORT_FORWARDING_UP_COMMAND.

 network_mode: container:gluetun